sbaltodano/dsc-phase-1-project/GRP4_README.md

 ### Next Steps

 Further analyses could yield additional insights for Microsoft's Movie Studios.
-A few questions to explore given the data available include:
+Some questions to explore given the data available include:

  **-** Is there a correlation between a movie's ratings and their R.O.I.?
 Is there a difference in correlation when breaking down a movie's ratings by the movie's critic review vs. movie audience review?